 My girls took turns measuring the water, stirring, and operating the stopwatch.
 We used the digital stopwatch on my phone to time how long the hot chocolate took to dissolve.

 We started with the ice cold water.
-My third grader was in charge of the stirring.
+My oldest daughter was in charge of the stirring.
 She stirred and stirred and stirred some more.
 It wouldn’t dissolve.
 Eventually, we made the decision to stop after three minutes.
 You can see the results above.
 Disgusting!

 We moved on to the room temperature water, which clocked in at 1 minute 38 seconds.
 And, then the hot water, which only took 28 seconds.